GRD-1/TaskQueues/README.md

 * To get the most changed balance data use: http://localhost:3000/max-balance
 * To change the block number use the query string parameter [blocksAmount] For example: http://localhost:3000/max-balance?blocksAmount=2 (by default blocksAmount = 10)
-* To define the library you want to use the query string parameter [lib] For example: http://localhost:3000/max-balance?lib=bull (by default lib = fastq)
+* To define the library you want to use the query string parameter [library] For example: http://localhost:3000/max-balance?library=bull (by default library = fastq)
+* To define the last block number (e.g. to compare efficiency of different libraries) use the parameter [lastBlock] For example: http://localhost:3000/max-balance?lastBlock=0x10d4f.
+If the lastBlock = undefined the application will get the last block number from the blockchain.

 ## Comments